mooplugins/moodle-mod_videolesson/README.md

 # Video Lesson Activity Plugin for Moodle™

-Video Lesson is a Moodle activity designed to help teachers teach and learners learn through **video-driven courses**.
+A modern video learning activity plugin built specifically for Moodle™ sites.
+Video Lesson is designed to help teachers teach and learners learn through **video-driven courses**.

 The plugin supports uploading or embedding videos, organizing them in a central **Video Library**, enforcing **completion rules** (such as minimum watch percentage and disabling fast-forward), tracking **video analytics**, and streaming smoothly through AWS for scalable performance.